Textualize/rich/docs/source/layout.rst

 Layout
 ======

 Rich offers a :class:`~rich.layout.Layout` class which can be used to divide the screen area in to parts, where each part may contain independent content.
-It is often used with :ref:`Live` to create full-screen "applications" but may be used standalone.
+It can be used with :ref:`Live` to create full-screen "applications" but may be used standalone.

 To see an example of a Layout, run the following from the command line::